Click a question to get the answer. If your question isn't listed, click here to send Laurel an email.

 Since any travel fees are factored into my initial quote, other fees that may or may not apply to your event are:

-My rates factor in event length, the number of musicians performing, travel time and distance, whether we're playing acoustically or needing to bring a sound system, whether we'll need to learn new music, and yes, to some degree the day of the week, the time of day, and the time of year.
+My rates factor in event length, the number of musicians performing, travel time and distance, whether we're playing acoustically or need to bring a sound system, whether we'll need to learn new music, and yes, to some degree the day of the week, the time of day, and the time of year.

 My event agreement, signed by both parties at the time of booking, clearly states how we would handle a cancellation.
 It reads as follows: